Updating TalosII's firmware ? GNUcode.org

 # lots of magic commands that update the firmware

 Unfortunately, we do not know the root password (the default password is "0penBmc" not "OpenBmc").
-Well apparently there is a sneaky way to reset the root password with a serial port connection.
+We tried guessing a few different potential passwords, but we have lost those the BMC's root password.
+That's not a problem, because there is a sneaky way to reset the root password with a serial port.

-What is serial port eh?
-Serial ports are a slightly outdated but extremely reliable way to communicate to a device, particularly during early boot, in this case even before you press the power button.
-With a serial port, one can watch the talos start uboot, which starts booting the OpenBMC, which eventually starts petitboot, which lets the user select the operating system to boot.
+What is serial port eh (also called a com port)?
+Serial ports are a slightly outdated but extremely reliable protocol to communicate with a device, particularly during early boot, in this case even before you press the power button!
+Yes, you can use a com port to communicate with the blackboard and TalosII as soon as you plug power into the motherboard!
+With a serial port, one can watch the talos start U-Boot, which starts booting the OpenBMC, which eventually starts petitboot, which lets the user select the operating system to boot.

 Here's an ASCII art depicting the boot up sequence: